-And then, log out or reboot your system to start installing snaps.
+And then, log out and login or reboot your system to start installing snaps.

-Snapd usage is pretty simple, and it is same for all distributions that supports snapd.
+Snapd usage is fairly simple, and it is same for all distributions that supports snapd.
 Let us see some examples.

 Let us search the available snaps with command:

 The above command displays the list of available snaps in a nice tabular column.
 You can check a snap package version, developer name, and its description etc.

 To search a specific package, for example htop, run: